 You can choose to take control of your own transport by renting a car or moped, which will give you great freedom in your explorations.
 However, if you go down this route, just be sure you’re that a confident driver and comfortable on the hectic roads.

 If you’d prefer having someone with a bit more local experience navigate the chaos for you, you can always hop in a taxi, or jump on a bus.
-You can generally catch an Uber on the Island for cheaper than a taxi, but it is frowned upon by the local taxi drivers.
+You can generally catch an Uber (or local equivalent: Go-jek or Grab) on the Island for cheaper than a taxi, but it is frowned upon by the local taxi drivers.

 There’s also an option to make use of private car charter services, such as Klook, where you’ll have the best of both worlds; full freedom and a local driver!